draj0/azure-work-item-search/README.md

 2. Upload to your Azure DevOps organization or Visual Studio Marketplace
 3. Add the widget to your dashboard

-Alternatively, install directly from the Visual Studio Marketplace once published.
+Alternatively, install directly from the Visual Studio Marketplace (https://marketplace.visualstudio.com/azuredevops) by searching for "Work Item Search Widget".

 ## Usage